 Policy discussions are anticipated to include topics such as, but not limited to:

+Relative priority of allocation among the different harvest groups;

+The meaning of priority, and, the principles of priority; and, within that, identification of basic elements and guidelines for achieving and upholding those principles in the operation and management of the fishery;

+Inter-sectoral allocation between recreational and commercial harvesters;

+Relative priority of asserted aboriginal rights, economic opportunity fisheries and non-treaty negotiated fisheries agreements;

-Relative priority of allocation among the different harvest groups; Inter-sectoral allocation between recreational and commercial harvesters; Principles for priority, management and allocation of fish caught as by-catch, and incidental mortality; and
+Principles for priority, management and allocation of fish caught as by-catch, and incidental mortality;

+Hatchery fish access;

+Long-term SAP advisory committee; and

 The priority of fish for scientific and management purposes (e.g. test fisheries).

-The renewed SAP will also need to reflect the relative priority of First Nations rights-based sale fisheries as they are formally recognized.
+The renewed SAP will also need to reflect the relative priority of First Nations rights-based sale fisheries as they are formally recognized or agreed to.

-The renewed SAP will be developed so as to be consistent with existing polices, while being drafted so as to not require revisions to account for other First Nations’ rights to fish that may be recognized in the future.
+The renewed SAP will be developed so as to be consistent with existing polices and case law, while being drafted so as to not require revisions to account for other First Nations’ rights to fish that may be recognized in the future.
 The intent is that, once recognized, the SAP will clearly outline how these fisheries receive priority of allocation.
-However, negotiated agreements and court cases remain the vehicles through which First Nations’ rights-based fisheries are recognized and delineated.
-The SAP review will not in any way define or limit any treaty or Aboriginal title or rights of First Nations and will be without prejudice to the positions of the parties with respect to reconciliation processes, and treaty and Aboriginal title or rights.
+However, negotiated agreements and court cases remain the vehicles through which First Nations’ rights-based fisheries are recognized and delineated and DFO’s obligations determined.
+The SAP review will not in any way define or limit any treaty or Aboriginal title or rights of First Nations and will be without prejudice to the positions of t Canada and First Nations with respect to reconciliation processes, and treaty and Aboriginal title or rights.

 Throughout the SAP renewal process, it is acknowledged that interests will be raised that are related to the SAP but not within the direct scope of this SAP review such as other fisheries policies, regulations, issues and processes.
 Given the limited timeframe for this SAP process, discussions will need to focus on issues central to a revised SAP.
 Other related interests will therefore be recorded and potential venues where they could be addressed will be identified.
 Related issues may include: intra-sectoral allocations, operational and implementation details, compensation, mitigation and voluntary licence relinquishment, stock assessment, fishery monitoring and catch reporting, enforcement, species at risk of extinction but not legislatively protected, in-season management, localized management, co-governance, species rebuilding plans, habitat restoration, enhancement and hatchery production, predation, and climate change impacts and adaptations.
 Other related issues may be added upon agreement among the parties.